 Media Contact: Rob Schlichting - 916-654-4989

-Sacramento - California refineries posted the highest December production numbers in over five years for in-state gasoline and diesel fuel, according to the Weekly Fuels Watch Report issued today by the California Energy Commission.
+Sacramento -Inventories of California gasoline and diesel increased in the first week of the new year, according to the Weekly Fuels Watch Report issued today by the California Energy Commission.

 Today's entire Weekly Fuels Watch Report can be seen on the Energy Commission's website at:

 The figures released today are preliminary and may change slightly over time.
 This summer the Energy Commission is also posting a weekly version of its monthly Petroleum Watch, which provides useful background information on petroleum markets and California refineries.
 You can find the report on the Energy Commission's website at: